Angus-Q/takurawa/README.md

-# Tāku Rawa | Monthly Budgeting Software
+# Tāku Rawa | Personal Accounting Software
-Tāku Rawa, translating directly to 'My Wealth', is a monthly budgeting software designed to improve how individuals track income and expenses, therefore improving the financial wellbeing of the individual.
+Tāku Rawa, translating directly to 'My Wealth', is a personal accounting software designed to improve how individuals track income and expenses, therefore improving the financial wellbeing of the individual.

 # Mission
 To create a free, easy-to-use accounting software for individuals to track and monitor income, expenses, and spending habits.